peterjobes/jekyll-now/_posts/2020-07-02-lets-go-round-again.md

 Then it's onto the last climb of the day.
 Lowly Barrow never felt so tall.
 I was in the pain cave by now, but it doesn't take too long.
 The downhill was still hard work with the sore quads but then I picked up the pace once I hit Braithwaite.

 As I ran through Portinscale, I started to feel some emotion.
-The giants of the sport have all ran this way at the end of their legendary achievements: Joss, Jasmine, Billy, Nicky, Kilian.
+The giants of the sport have all ran this way at the end of their legendary achievements on the Bob Graham.
+You run this stretch in the footsteps of Joss, Jasmine, Billy, Nicky, Kilian.

 >Portinscale to Keswick is the taste of success, the elated pay off for hours of grind.